vic4key/Cpp-Hooking/README.md

 INLHookingManager::instance().unhook(MessageBoxW);
 ```

-Eg. To hook/un-hook a function with `IAT Hooking` technique, you only need to write codes as the following
+Eg. To hook/un-hook a function with the `IAT Hooking` technique, you only need to write codes as the following

 ```cpp
 #include "cpp-hooking/hooking.h"